RiflerRick/Github_Merge_Conflict_Intimator/README.md

 ```

 The tool sed is used here in order to actually append, delete and insert to files from the shell itself.

+#### Comparing commit by commit

+Comparison commit by commit would be done in the following way.
+There would be pointers used to point to the head of each commit list

+Now we compare the diffs of the commits, if they do not match we check the timestamp of the commits, if commit A occured after commit B then the pointer of commit B is increased.
+This way we would always
+check the commits chronologically.

+#### Comparing diffs

+Initially I was of the impression that the hunk portion actually could give us the idea of what exactly changed in the file.
+However that is not the case.
+Looks like we may have to go for a line by line comparison which would make things absolutely insane.